gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 - `ENABLED`: Enable this to use mail service of any.
 - `HOST`: SMTP mail host address.
+- `FROM`: Mail from address, RFC 5322.
+This can be just an email address, or the "Name" <email@example.com> format.
 - `USER`: User name of system mailer(usually just your e-mail address).
 - `PASSWD`: Password of you mailer.
-- `SKIP_VERIFY`: Not verify the self-signed certificates
+- `SKIP_VERIFY`: Not verify the self-signed certificates.

 ## OAuth